Healthy Homes Assessment Pukahu

 Draught Stopping Pukahu

-Draughts may lead to low temperatures inside households.
-A cold house costs more to heat, meaning wasting energy and resulting in higher bills.
+Draughts increase the likelihood of low temperatures inside homes.
+A cold house costs more to heat, which means wasting energy and resulting in higher bills.

-If you can feel external air getting in, or see the sound of a clear draught emanating from a gap or hole or crack, then it is most likely a gap or hole that requirements sealing in any way.
-Large cracks and gaps should be fixed permanently.
-Any gaps greater than 3mm that allow air to enter or exit within your house require seals.
-For example, if the open fireplace isn’t in use it can cause draughts and must be sealed off.
-Landlords and property managers are responsible for ensuring that such draughts are squelched as much as imaginable.
+If you can feel external air entering or an unobstructed draught coming from a hole or gap, then it’s likely a crack or crack that needs sealing in somehow.
+Cracks and gaps that are large should be permanently stopped.
+Gaps greater than 3mm that allow air in or out from your home require seals.
+For instance, if an open fireplace isn’t being used, it could cause draughts, and should be shut from.
+Property managers and landlords are responsible for ensuring that draughts from the fireplace are removed as much as possible.

-There is no require to cover up gaps or holes that are part of the construction.
-For example, tiny gaps around windows and doors could be necessary to allow for movement within the structure when the home gets warmer and cooler, in order to let them be opened and closed rather than being stuck.
-We will inspect all windows and doors as part of our Healthy Homes assessment of your rental property.
+You don’t need to block up intentional gaps or holes in the construction.
+For instance, small gaps around windows and doors could be required to allow movement of the building when the house heats and cools, so that they can still be opened and closed rather than sticking.
+We will check all windows and doors as part of our Healthy Homes assessment of your rental property.

 See the full details of the Healthy Homes draught stopping requirements.